 So, to be the envy of every table in the joint, try ordering the Kalamarakia Platter, or the Broiled Bronzini.

-Then of course there’s the possibility of evening entertainment with your meal.
-So, if you happen to be dining here on a Saturday, there will be live music and belly dancing to accompany your Loukaniko, Moussaka, or Souvlaki – skewers of seasoned and grilled meat!
+Then, of course, there’s the possibility of evening entertainment with your meal.
+So, if you happen to be dining there on a Saturday, there will be live music and belly dancing to accompany your Loukaniko, Moussaka, or Souvlaki – skewers of seasoned and grilled meat!

 Dessert is no exception to deliciousness here.
-For a simple but tasty pleasure, try out some Greek yoghurt with walnuts, sour cherries and honey.
+For a simple but tasty pleasure, try out some Greek yogurt with walnuts, sour cherries, and honey.
 However, if you’re going for a bit more extravagance, order the homemade Kataifi or Ghalaktopouriko.

 But whatever you order, make sure you also get some sweet, sweet Baklava.
 Trust me on this.
 After all, eating sweet, sweet Baklava is always and forever one of the best things to do in Tarrytown NY.

 Address: 175 Valley St, Sleepy Hollow, NY 10591

 Hours: Open Monday, Wednesday, and Thursday from 11:00 am to 9:00 pm, Friday and Saturday from 11:00 am to 9:30 pm, and Sunday from 11:00 am to 8:30 pm.

 Price: Entrees start at around $15.00 each.

 Visit Sleepy Hollow even once and you know that a lot of the best things to do in Sleepy Hollow revolve around Washington Iriving’s immortal tale, “The Legend of Sleepy Hollow”.